In Podcast Insights, you will find analytics, reporting and audience measurements for your podcasts distributed through SoundStack.

 Metrics and terms

-* LTR is an experimental metric which is based on byte-range requests.
-It is not IAB certified as part of our SoundStack’s Podcast Measurement Certification.
+* LTR is an experimental metric that is based on byte-range requests.
+It is not IAB certified as part of our SoundStack's Podcast Measurement Certification.

 This concludes our introductory tutorial on using Podcast Insights.